36 Spanish Dubbed Movies to Get Your Movie and Language Fix

 If you enjoy learning Spanish from movie subtitles, you might like learning Spanish with FluentU.
-This language learning website and app augments authentic videos with interactive subtitles that let you translate words and phrases as you watch.
+This language learning program augments authentic videos with interactive subtitles that let you translate words and phrases as you watch:

 As with any activity, putting in a little more work can lead to faster results.